ckw017/ckw017.github.io/about.md

 ---

 ---
+*Last updated: January 9th, 2020*

 Hi!
-I've been a student at Berkeley since Fall 2017, doubling in Computer Science and Data Science.
-I'm currently working in the Haas Neuroeconomics Lab to build [stereotype models](https://www.pnas.org/content/115/39/9696) from word embeddings.
-I'm also involved with the Institue of Transportation Studies/Caltrans doing various backend tasks for their ongoing [truckparking database project](http://www.americantruckparking.com/about-us).

-Next semester I'll be starting as a student instructor for CS186: Databases.
+I've been an undergrad at UC Berkeley since Fall 2017.
+I started out studying computer science and finished the major requirements in Fall 2019.
+To prevent the university from asking me to leave before I get to take all the cool CS classes I'm now doubling in data science with a [domain emphasis](https://data.berkeley.edu/degrees/domain-emphasis) in applied math (again, mostly as an excuse to take more CS classes) and plan to graduate in Spring 2021.

+My sophomore year I worked in Berkeley's [Neuroeconomics Lab](http://neuroecon.berkeley.edu/) on [bias in word embedding models](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) and a handful of decision making experiments.
-Over the summer I interned [BOLD](https://www.bold.com/) to work on their document retrieval system and helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using).
+Last spring I helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using) and over the summer I interned [BOLD](https://www.bold.com/) to work on their career matching system.

+This spring I'll be starting as a TA for CS186: Databases.

-In my freetime, I enjoy remaking retro games, reading (Vonnegut, Egan, Pratchett are some of the most recent),  and playing competitive Pokemon.
+In my freetime I enjoy remaking retro games, reading (I recommend Vonnegut, Egan, and Pratchett), and playing competitive Pokemon.

 If you have any questions/critiques/feedback for me, feel free to contact me!

-### 100% Bot Proof Contact Info (???% Human Proof)
+### 100% Bot Proof Contact Info

 [ude.yelekreb [ta] 12gnowsirhc](Hint: I graduate in 2021)